UCDNJJ/ucdnjj.github.io/index.markdown

   <img src="/assets/qr_code/registration.png">
 </p>

 The challenge will begin in Late June.
+Winners will have the opportunity to present their models at a venue that is still to be decided.

 ## Organizing committee
 | :---------         |     :---------:      |          ---------: |